top of page

 • Impact: Negative

-• Details: Pakistan’s potential airspace closure, as seen in 2019 (costing Indian airlines ₹548 crore), could force rerouting, raising fuel costs and flight times.
-Over 200 flights were canceled, and 18 northern airports, including Srinagar and Amritsar, were temporarily shut.
+• Details: The possible closure of Pakistan's airspace, reminiscent of the situation in 2019, could force Indian airlines to reroute their flights, increasing fuel costs and extending flight times.
+Over 200 flights have been canceled, and 18 northern airports, including Srinagar and Amritsar, were temporarily shut down due to security concerns.

-• Recommendation: Airlines should optimize routes and hedge fuel costs.
-Passengers should expect delays and check flight statuses.
+• Recommendation: Airlines should optimize their routes and consider hedging fuel costs.
+Passengers should anticipate delays and check the status of their flights regularly.

 3. Financial Sector